-- Except when it is the operand of the decltype specifier, the unary sizeof operator, or the unary & operator, or is a string literal used to initialize an array, an expression that has type "array of type" is converted to an expression with type "pointer to type" that points to the initial element of the array object and is not an Ivalue.
+- Except when it is the operand of the typeof specifier, the unary sizeof operator, or the unary & operator, or is a string literal used to initialize an array, an expression that has type "array of type" is converted to an expression with type "pointer to type" that points to the initial element of the array object and is not an Ivalue.
 If the array object has register storage class, the behavior is undefined. - A function designator is an expression that has function type.
-Except when it is the operand of the decltype specifier, the sizeof operator, 92) or the unary & operator, a function designator with type "function returning type" is converted to an expression that has type "pointer to function returning type". - Lambda types originating from lambda expressions with captures shall not be converted to any other object type.
-A lambda value originating from a function literal with a type "lambda with prototype type" can be converted implicitly or explicitly to an expression that has type "pointer to function with prototype type".
-93)
+Except when it is the operand of the typeof specifier, the sizeof operator, 93) or the unary & operator, a function designator with type "function returning type" is converted to an expression that has type "pointer to function returning type". - Other than specified in the following, lambda types shall not be converted to any other object type.
+A function literal with a type "lambda with prototype type" can be converted implicitly or explicitly to an expression that has type "pointer to type".
+For a type-generic lambda, types of underspecified parameters shall first be completed according to the parameters of the target prototype; that is, for each underspecified parameter there shall be a type specifier as described in 6.7.13 such that the adjusted parameter type is compatible with the parameter type of the target function type.
+After